openvar/rest_variantValidator/docs/DOCKER.md

 ## Clone the rest_VariantValidator Repository
-Create a directory collate your cloned repositories.
+Create a directory to collate your cloned repositories.
 Move into the directory then, clone the repository.

 ```bash
 $ git clone https://github.com/openvar/rest_variantValidator